Home prices have fallen by 2.4% in 2023, but they're on the rise again.

 → Learn more about whether now is a good time to buy a house

 The push and pull of high borrowing costs against low inventory will likely continue to cause home price volatility in 2024.
-On the one hand, it’s more expensive to buy homes because of the costs of securing a mortgage (which should dampen demand).
-On the other, though, is a decades-long inventory shortage with no end in sight (increasing demand).

 Related: Should I buy a house during a recession?
 Are we in one now?